D*Face (Dean Stockton, London, 1978) is one of the most prolific and popular contemporary street artists.

 D*Face: art and biography

 He grew up in the British capital, but the United States, the American dream, skateboarding, hip hop, punk and rock music have always been present in his mind.
 From an early age he cultivated a passion for drawing and his first encounter with Street Art came at the age of 15 thanks to Henry Chalfant’s Spraycan and Subway Art report on graffiti and Thrasher magazine‘s coverage of skateboard deck graphics.

 His passion soon became a profession and before dedicating his life entirely to art, D*Face worked as a freelance illustrator and designer.
-His distinctive style is recognisable through the use of pop imagery influenced by the work of Andy Warhol, Roy Lichtenstein, the André the Giant has a Posse campaign designed by Shepard Fairey in 1989, the language of advertising and the universe of comics and cartoons.
+In his works, D*Face is inspired by work of Andy Warhol, Roy Lichtenstein, the André the Giant has a Posse campaign designed by Shepard Fairey in 1989, the language of advertising and the universe of comics and cartoons.
 From here his dysfunctional characters come to life, always accompanied by a thought or statement that questions our society always in search of fame and excessive materialism.

 D*Face: works and techniques

-In 2006, Death & Glory was the artist’s first solo exhibition and consecrated him to success; since then, D*Face has exhibited in solo and group exhibitions in galleries all over the world.
+In 2006, Death & Glory was his first solo exhibition and consecrated him to success; since then, the artist D*Face has exhibited in solo and group exhibitions in galleries all over the world.